Gabriel-Philot/docker_studies/README.md

 > [!WARNING]
-> REQUERIMENTS : docker, python, some IDE  | All here where developed using WLS2 (Ubunto) in vscode.
+> REQUIREMENTS : docker, python, some IDE  | All here where developed using WLS2 (Ubunto) in vscode.

 **There's tons of good contents about how to install the requeriments.**